-Established in 2011 and based in Southern California, the Institute of Domestic Technology is a foodcrafting university teaching a variety of lost, domestic, culinary arts and technologies.
+Established in 2011 and based in Southern California, the Institute of Domestic Technology is a foodcrafting think tank dedicated to reviving, teaching and cultivating a variety of lost, domestic, culinary arts and technologies.

-The Institute’s mission is to reignite the passion and rediscovery of the lost domestic arts through workshops, tours, festivals and classes such as jam-making, fermenting, cheese-making, home coffee-roasting, cocktail bitters and liqueur-making, bread-making, bacon-curing and mustard-making.
+The Institute’s mission is to reignite the passion and rediscovery of the lost domestic arts through publications and education events such as jam-making, fermenting, cheese-making, home coffee-roasting, cocktail bitters and liqueur-making, bread-making, bacon-curing and mustard-making.

 In the space of only a few generations, knowledge of the domestic arts has been lost and most of us now cook with store-bought ingredients.
 This is the Institute’s raison d’être – to teach people the essential foodcrafting skills they need to make their own ingredients and food choices.
 The Institute of Domestic Technology believes that by reconnecting with how we make food and source our ingredients, we can re-establish a sense of pride and authenticity we’ve lost through the industrialization of food.

 Trained as a Certified Master Food Preserver with the UC Cooperative Extension and the County of Los Angeles, Joseph Shuldiner is also a designer, photographer, writer and cook with a passion for gourmet, plant-based recipes, D.I.Y. cuisine and locally sourced ingredients.

 He is the author of Pure Vegan: 70 Recipes for Beautiful Meals and Clean Living (Chronicle Books), and is currently working on his second book, The Institute of Domestic Technology Cookbook (Chronicle Books, Spring 2020), an authoritative cookbook and reference guide to the essential crafts of the artisanal food movement: coffee, canning, fermentation and more.